mariebuysse/Spiroplasma-human-infections_ms/README.md

 ```
 command line
 ```
-Let's see the `$ech-SUMMARY` file (html format) to check the taxnonomy results and some stats about the bins.
+Let's see the `$ech-SUMMARY` file to check the taxnonomy results and some stats about each bin.